Dr. Lisa Borden-King, Ph.D.

 Educational Service

-Dr. Borden-King is an active member of the Center for Engaged Teaching and Learning.
-She conducts in-services for local and state school districts and consults with parents and teachers regarding struggling readers.
-She is active on the Minot State University campus as well and currently serves on the HLC team and is head of the Teacher Education Unit.
+Dr. Borden-King conducts in-services for local and state school districts and consults with parents and teachers regarding struggling readers.
+In addition, she serves on the statewide Title I consulting team.
+She is active in promoting programs that engage MSU students with struggling readers in a variety of contexts including Reading Clinic and Early Literacy Camp.
+She is active on the Minot State University campus as well and currently serves on the Curriculum Committee, chairs the Teacher Education Administrative Council, and is the Director of Teacher Licensure Programs on the MSU campus.